erts_alloc

 configuration.

 no physical memory will be locked.
-If set to all
+If set to all, all

 memory mappings made by the runtime system, will be locked into